Paddlepop25/codeinstitute-boardgame-store/README.md

 4. #### Premium membership

     - Based on the database records on the users' membership, I'd like to give extra discounts to premium members or have a birthday special gift.
 These could be reflected in the shopping cart page

+5. #### Reusable form

+    - Request users to sign in with particulars that could be used in the checkout form, such as shipping addresses and telephone number.
+This way, the checkout form could be pre-populated with the users' information without them having to type in all over again each time they checkout

 ## Database